 Independent educational resource.
 We are not a bank, broker, financial advisor, or affiliate of any issuer listed.
-APYs are sourced from each issuer's own published page on the date noted at the top of each rate table.
+APYs are re-verified against issuer rate sheets and the major rate trackers on the date noted at the top of each rate table.
 Rates change frequently -- verify directly with the issuer before opening an account.
 FDIC insurance limits sourced from FDIC.gov.
 Nothing on this site is personalised financial advice.
 Consult a qualified advisor before making decisions about your savings strategy.

 Depends on structure